wmj142326/wmj142326.github.io/_pages/about.md

 Welcome to my Homepage!

 My research interests focus on **Human Pose Estimation and Generation** in the field of deep learning, particularly in **Vehicle Active and Passive Protection Technology for Pedestrian Safety** in autonomous driving applications.
 I am currently a Ph.D. student (Class of 2023) at the University of Science and Technology Beijing (USTB), under the supervision of [Professor Yu Meng]([https://faculty.ustb.edu.cn/mengyu/](https://me.ustb.edu.cn/shiziduiwu/jiaoshixinxi/2022-03-24/543.html)).

 Sharing, contributing, open-sourcing, and helping others are some of my greatest joys!
-Feel free to share your thoughts！
+Feel free to reach out to me anytime if you have any questions.

 <!-- # 🔥 News -->
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->